CELFS/LearningHTML/README.md

-### A note
+### README
-A note for learning HTML.
+Some notes and practices when I learnt HTML.
-With some test of using GitHub, include this file.  :)
+Some test to use GitHub, include that file.  :)